-Former Facebook Executive and Co-Founder of Arrive Hotels and Restaurants on Internal Branding and Company Culture
+Former Facebook Executive and Co-Founder of Arrive Hotels and Restaurants on Internal Branding and Workplace Culture

 Internal communication in your company is just as important as your B2B external communication with clients and customers.
 Think about it: Why do you think Microsoft just paid $1.2 billion for Yammer, a digital social enterprise tool that allows leaders and employees alike to communicate internally, a digital space where C-suite executives can engage quickly with hot-button issues, and team members can feel heard.